-For randomisation part B, the randomisation program will allocate patients in a ratio of 1:1 between each of the arms.
-If the active treatment is not available at the hospital or is believed, by the attending clinician, to be contraindicated for the specific patient, then this fact will be recorded via the web-based form and the patient will be excluded from Randomisation part B.
+For randomisation part B, the randomisation program will allocate patients in a ratio of 1:1:1 between each of the arms.
+If the active treatment is not available at the hospital, the patient does not consent to receive convalescent plasma, or is believed, by the attending clinician, to be contraindicated for the specific patient, then this fact will be recorded via the webbased form and the patient will be excluded from the relevant arm in Randomisation part B.